sve2-2021ss/mom-ammer/README.md

 There are solutions to bypass this problem ([VPC Peering, Direct Connect, VPN](https://docs.aws.amazon.com/msk/latest/developerguide/client-access.html) or [Elastic IPs](https://repetitive.it/aws-msk-how-to-expose-the-cluster-on-the-public-network/?lang=en)) but these approaches are either too much overhead for such a demo project or not easy to automate.
 Another downside is that MSK does not support auto-scaling for brokers but only for storage.

 To mitigate these challenges the [Confluent](https://www.confluent.io) cloud was used which allows connections through local clients, provides better documentation for client SDKs and also offers the following features:
-* Scheme Registry: This registry manages schemas that define how data is structured in Kafka messages.
+* Scheme Registry: Registry that manages schemas that define how data is structured in Kafka messages.
-* ksqlDB: ksqlDB is an event streaming database purpose-built to help developers create stream processing applications on top of Apache Kafka.
+* ksqlDB: An event streaming database purpose-built to help developers create stream processing applications on top of Apache Kafka.
-* Connectors: Confluent offers pre-built, Kafka Connectors that make it easy to instantly connect to popular data sources and sinks.
+* Connectors: Pre-built, Kafka Connectors that make it easy to instantly connect to popular data sources and sinks.
+* Kafka Connect: A framework for connecting Apache Kafka with external systems such as databases, key-value stores, search indexes, and file systems.

 ## 🚩 Goal